whiprandolph/bestseller/Part 3 - The Deepest Revolution/14 - The Deepest Revolution.md

 (outro?)

+It's possible to live without corruption and crime and greed, without child abuse and pollution.
+It's a matter of remembering how, and cultivating the courage and relationships and vision to create something that's both new and ancient at the same time -- new healthy cultures to take the place of the crime-ridden unhealthy cultures many of us live in today.

 <div style="break-after:page"></div>

 ### References

 [xxx-ADD: The truth is we only have one political problem.
 Greed, poverty, corruption, discrimination, injustice, pollution are only different aspects of a single root political problem, or different symptoms of a single cultural disease -- where a few people impose law on the rest, and everyone else submissively obeys.]

+[xxx-add: condense this section into a paragraph, and integrate it somewhere]